adrianp2021/adrianp2021/README.md

 <img align="right" width="30%" src="https://miro.medium.com/max/960/1*06f6VMGAqEQoLQw8uzgPoA.gif" height="220px"/>

 - 🔭 I’m currently working on a cloned website.
-- 🌱 I’m currently learning Next.js and Tailwind CSS.
+- 🌱 I’m currently learning Vue.js and TypeScript.
 In addition, I seek to improve my existing code.
 - 👯 I’m looking to collaborate with other content creators.
 - 🤔 I’m looking to learn from the wider community of developers.
 - 💬 Ask me about travelling. 😁